conorhennessy/stopPause/README.md

 # About

 stopPause is a project that turns a classic emergency stop button into a whackable pause button as a media key.
-When the button is pressed a pause action is sent to the computer as a media key.
-The same media key is sent when button is reset.
+When the button is pressed a pause key is sent to the computer, conversely when the button is reset a pause key is sent.

 ![Photo of the emergency stop button with end of the cable hidden)](https://raw.githubusercontent.com/conorhennessy/stopPause/master/docs/StopPause_Photo1.jpg){:height="233px" :width="600px"}